7th SS Volunteer Mountain Division Prinz Eugen: 1945

 In January 1945, the division was in action against the Yugoslav Partisans at Otok and Vukovar in Croatia.
 In February, it took part in Operation Wehrwolf against a Yugoslav bridgehead in the Virovitica area.

 The withdrawal from Bosnia towards Austria continued as Prinz Eugen retreated through Croatia in April 1945.
 On 10 May, the division moved towards Celje in Slovenia.
 There it surrendered to the Yugoslav People's Army on 11 May, three days after the capitulation of Germany that marked the official end to World War II in Europe.

 All personnel of Prinz Eugen taken prisoner by the Yugoslav army were then killed.
 Most were executed wholesale, without trial, disposed of through a variety of methods immediately following their surrender.
 The killings, which were never punished, were ordered by local Yugoslav commanders, apparently acting directly against Tito's strict instructions to detain the captives in prison camps and screen them for war criminals.
 In 2010, a large mass grave containing the remains of some 2,000 Prinz Eugen soldiers was opened near the Slovenian village of Brežice; the soldiers had been stripped naked, bound together with telephone wire, and shot, their bodies buried in a trench in a summary mass execution on 22 May 1945.
 Many of the soldiers' family members were amongst the tens of thousands of local civilians who perished at the hands of Yugoslav forces during the ethnic cleansing of German-speaking populations throughout eastern Europe.

+The loss of the division's war diary, likely through intentional destruction, has caused significant gaps in the historiography of both the division itself and the broader Yugoslav campaign.

 War crimes

+The post-war Nuremberg trials made the declaratory judgement that the Waffen-SS was a criminal organisation due to its major involvement in war crimes and crimes against humanity, including the killing of prisoners-of-war and atrocities committed in occupied countries.
+Excluded from this judgement were those who were conscripted into the Waffen-SS and had not personally committed war crimes and crimes against humanity.

 The division was infamous for its brutality.
 On 6 August 1946, during the morning session at the Nürnberg Trials, it was said that "The 7th SS Division, Prinz Eugen, is famed for its cruelty," and that "wherever it passed - through Serbia, through Bosnia and Herzegovina, through Lika and Banija or through Dalmatia - everywhere it left behind scenes of conflagration and devastation and the bodies of innocent men, women, and children who had been burned in the houses."